Benjamin is a former volunteer DJ at his local hospital radio station. He has been reviewing films online for over fifteen years.

 What's the big deal?

 Charlie's Angels: Full Throttle is an action comedy film released in 2003 and is loosely based on the seventies TV series of the same name created by Ivan Goff and Ben Roberts.
 It is a sequel to the 2000 film Charlie's Angels and sees the girls unite once again to investigate a series of murders after the theft of a Witness Protection database.
 The film stars Cameron Diaz, Lucy Liu and Drew Barrymore who reprise their roles as well as Crispin Glover, Demi Moore, Robert Patrick, Bernie Mac and Justin Theroux.
 It also features appearances by two stars of the original show - John Forsythe and Jaclyn Smith.
 Despite global takings of over $259 million, the film received a more mixed reaction from critics.
-It would go on to earn seven nominations at that year's Razzie Award ceremony and would put the film series on hiatus until another reboot, also called Charlie's Angels, which is scheduled for release in late 2019.
+It would go on to earn seven nominations at that year's Razzie Award ceremony and would put the film series on hiatus until another reboot, also called Charlie's Angels, which was scheduled for release in late 2019.

 What's it about?